solid-contrib/information/README.md

 Each repository has a license of which you can get an [overview](https://github.com/solid/information/blob/master/license.md).

 # Solid Press
 You can find a list of [mentions of Solid in the press](https://github.com/solid/information/blob/master/solid-resources.md).
-The Solid Team occasionally give talks.
+The Solid Team and W3C Solid Community Group occasionally give talks or write articles.
 Find out about [upcoming Solid Team talks](https://github.com/solid/information/blob/master/solid-team-talks.md).
 Contact the Solid Team if you are interested in inviting them a a speaker at your event.

 # Solid Conversations
 The  Gitter chats associated to the [Solid GitHub account](https://github.com/solid) include